Installation and Roof Requirements for Ballast Mounted Solar Systems

 The average 60-cell solar panel will weigh about 40 pounds, which isn’t a problem for most commercial roofs that are in good shape.

-Regardless of the type of roof-mounted system you install, a third-party structural engineer will have to sign off on the drawings before installation can begin.
+Regardless of the type of roof-mounted system you install, a third-party structural engineer must sign off on the drawings before installation can begin.

 Strong Winds Require Even More Weight